Pumpkin Doughnut Holes (Baked) with Cinnamon Sugar and Chocolate Glaze

 – Chocolate Syrup

-2. In a bowl, take all the dry ingredients – whole wheat flour, gound cinnamon, cardamom powder, sugar, baking powder and salt.
+2. In a bowl, take all the dry ingredients – whole wheat flour, cinnamon, nutmeg, sugar, baking powder, baking soda and salt.
 Mix well.

-3. In another bowl lighlty melt the butter.
+3. In another bowl lightly melt the butter.
 Beat eggs into it and whisk well for a couple of minutes.
-Now, add vanilla extract and mix well.
+Now, add honey and vanilla extract and mix well.

 4. Add the eggs mixture to the dry ingredients.
-Add canned pumpkin puree and honey now.
-If the batter is very dry try using a few tsps of milk.
+Mix well.
+Add the pumpkin puree now.
 Mix well and set aside.

-5. Make small balls out of the batter/dough using flour in between if the batter is sticky.
-Arrange these balls on the baking sheet and pop them into the oven for 15 to 18 mins or until a toothpick comes out clean.
+5. Using a teaspoon or a tablespoon (based on the size desired), scoop out the batter and arrange on the baking sheet.
+Put the baking sheet into the oven and bake for 15 to 16 mins or until a toothpick comes out clean.

-6. Soon as they come out of the oven brush some butter onto the balls to keep them moist.
+6. Soon as they come out of the oven, lightly use some cooking-spray over all of the doughnut holes/doughnuts to keep them moist.

-- For the chocolate topping, you could use chocolate syrup or melt some semi-sweetened chocolate with a tsp of butter and cornstarch.
+– For the chocolate topping, you could use chocolate syrup or melt some semi-sweetened chocolate with a tsp of butter.

 – Do the chocolate glaze only before serving else they’ll become soggy.